Curon: Reception

-Curon received generally positive reviews.
-On Rotten Tomatoes, the first season holds a 71% rating based on 7 reviews, with an average score of 6.5/10.
+Curon received generally average reviews.
+On Rotten Tomatoes, the first season holds a 63% rating based on 8 reviews, with an average score of 6.5/10.
 Melissa Camacho of Common Sense Media gave the show 3 out of 5 stars, stating: "Curon is a decent pick for anyone looking for a solid supernatural teen drama, but will leave you feeling disappointed if you want something more spine-chilling."
 Joe Keller of Decider.com wrote: "Curon has its issues, but the two teen leads and their polar-opposites dynamic is compelling enough for us to keep watching."
 Ronak Kotecha of The Times of India gave it 3.5 out of 5 stars, saying: "The show establishes its context very clearly right from the beginning and hooks you as the 17-year-old twins Daria and Mauro begin their life in Curon.
 Their first day at school and all the subsequent scenes are quite refreshing as they focus on the skewed relationship between the teenagers ...
 Also, the show concurrently explores relationships among the youngsters, who make new friends and foes and among the adults, who share a mysterious past.
 The makers blend it well with the show’s suspenseful narrative that focuses on the curse of Curon.
 Its core idea of discovering one’s true self is told in a supernatural way, which is only believable if you can digest a heavy dose of suspended reality."